Introduction

 }

-attribute, we can white list Model Properties using Include param name, black list Model Properties using Exclude param name.
-In the above code, only EmpID
+Using the Bind attribute, we can white list Model Properties using Include param name, black list Model Properties using Exclude param name.
+In the above code, only EmpID, EmpName inputs

 from HTTP request will be mapped to employee model, if this results in